 Pros of buying

-• There are no surprises.
+- There are no surprises.
 If you’re renovating your home, there’s always a chance that the final result won’t be quite what you pictured.
 When you’re buying a house, there are surprises.
-If you do your due diligence and get all of your building, pest and other inspections done as you should, then you can be pretty confident that what you see is what you’ll get.
+If you do your due diligence and get all of your building, pest, and other inspections done as you should, then you can be pretty confident that what you see will be what you’ll get.

 Cons of buying a home

-• Moving to a new area can be tough.
+- Moving to a new area can be tough.
 If you have kids in school, they will need to make new friends, which can be especially tough as they get older.
-Even if you don’t have children or they’re at a young age, you might find it a bit challenging at first as you get to know your new area and neighbours.
+Even if you don’t have children or they’re young, you might find it a bit challenging at first as you get to know your new area and neighbours.

 3. Build A New Home